pinheir0g/pinheir0g/README.md

 # Hi, I’m Gustavo
-- And i am studying to become a BackEnd-Developer
+I am studying to become a BackEnd-Developer

 I started to learn about programming 4 months ago.
 In this time I started my studies with Python, took a free course and then got to know other areas of programming.